-We see in IsAP a mode of operation that can be instantiated with any suitable permutation.
+We see in ISAP a mode of operation that can be instantiated with any suitable permutation.
 To emphasize this view, we use two different permutations.
-Our first recommendation is KECCAK-p[400], the smallest permutation specified in NIST's FIPS PUB 202 [Nat15] that allows IsAP to be instantiated with a 128-bit security level.
-Second, and new compared to the IsAP paper [DEM+17], is the 320-bit permutation of Ascon [DEMS16] that has recently been announced as the first choice for the use case of lightweight applications (resource constrained environments) in the final CAESAR portfolio [CAE14].
+One is KECCAK-p[400], the smallest permutation specified in NIST's FIPS PUB 202 [Nat15] that allows ISAP to be instantiated with a 128-bit security level.
+The other, and new compared to the ISAP paper [DEM+17], is the 320-bit permutation of Ascon [DEMS16] that has recently been announced as the first choice for the use case of lightweight applications (resource constrained environments) in the final CAESAR portfolio [CAE14].
 Compared to KECCAK-p[400], Ascon-p maintains a smaller state size and is furthermore better suited for implementation on high-end software platforms.
-Although not standardized, Ascon-p was thoroughly analyzed in more than 15 published papers during the CAESAR competition, and it offers a comfortable security margin.
+Although not standardized, Ascon-p was thoroughly analyzed during the CAESAR competition, and it offers a comfortable security margin.